Retailer Safety:

 Why are there so many warnings on Speks magnet balls and why are loose magnets considered to be dangerous?

 Although we’ve designed all Speks' products with safety in mind, it is possible that ingestion of any loose magnets could still cause serious injury.
 Swallowed magnets can damage internal organs and have resulted in death and serious injury.
 This is serious stuff.
 Speks' products must be kept away from ALL children and loose magnets should never be put near the nose or mouth.
-Seek immediate medical attention or contact the poison control center immediately if you think magnets were swallowed.
+Seek immediate medical attention or contact the poison control centre immediately if you think magnets were swallowed.

 What’s the difference between Speks and other magnet set brands like Buckyballs or Neocube?